klepsydra-technologies/kpsr-core/README.md

 ### Location of documentation

-The last built documentation is available in https://github.com/klepsydra-technologies/kpsr-api-documentation
+The last built documentation is available in [Klepsydra Robotics API DOC](./api-doc/)

 #  License